walaa-amer/VSD-HDP/README.md

 #### Virtual clock

-Looking at the case where a flip flop passes its output to IN_C and another flip flop takes as inputOUT_Z, and these 2 flip flops (that are not part of the implemented module) follow a second clock CLK2.
+Looking at the case where a flip flop passes its output to IN_C and another flip flop takes as input OUT_Z, and these 2 flip flops (that are not part of the implemented module) follow a second clock CLK2.
 If we do not take into consideration the constraints on the combinational path, the system will suffer.
 The solution is to create a virtual clock using:
 ```
 create_clock -name MY_VCLK -per <period_value> #without specifying a clock definition point and no latency
 ```